AliMehrpour/SelfDrivingCar-P3-BehavioralCloning/README.md

 * Optimizer: Adam.
 I chose the [Adam optimizer](https://keras.io/optimizers/#adam), because it's extremly robust and working well.
 * Loss Function: MSE

-The network consists of 9 layers, including a normalization layer, 4 convolutional layers and 4 fully connected layers along with a 50% dropout layer after each fully connected layer.
-The total number of parameters is 400,123.
+The network consists of 10 layers, including a normalization layer, 4 convolutional layers, a flatten layer after all convolution layers and 4 fully connected layers along with a 50% dropout layer after each fully connected layer.
+The total number of parameters is 432,169.

 I used [Keras' Lamda layer](https://keras.io/layers/core/#lambda) as input layer to normalize all input features on the GPU since it could do it much faster than on a CPU.

 I've added a a dropout layer after each fully connected layer to avoid overfitting.
+Also I've used ELU after each layers.

 ```
 ____________________________________________________________________________________________________